ETHZ-INS/stressTRAPreanalysis/README.md

 ![](figures/README-unnamed-chunk-4-1.png)<!-- -->

-Although the second datasets includes only males, one can immediately notice that, upon stress and with respect to the aforementioned genes, some of the males behave exactly like the males of the first dataset, while others behave exactly like females.
-It becomes clear, therefore, that these genes are co-expressed and highly variable across all samples, independently of sex, and therefore that the reported sex differences in response to stress are most likely erroneous.
+Although the second dataset includes only males, one can immediately notice that, upon stress and with respect to the aforementioned genes, some of the males behave exactly like the males of the first dataset, while others behave exactly like females.
+It becomes clear, therefore, that these genes are co-expressed and highly variable across all samples, independently of sex.

 If we further visualize these genes across all samples, we find